-At Ridgeway, all Child Protection files are held by the senior social worker and the Safeguarding lead liaises with the hospital Manager and the senior social worker in relation to this.
+At Ridgeway, all Child Protection files are kept securely in a secure safeguarding folder and also held by the senior social worker.

+The Safeguarding leads liaises with the hospital Manager and the senior social worker in relation to this.

 Availability